Zatoichi the Outlaw: Reception

-In a contemporary review, "Chie." of Variety noted that this Zatoichi film was given a big name director Satuso Yamamoto and a well known actor Rentarō Mikuni which made the film "inflated [...] which, by comparison with the others, not very entertaining."
+In a contemporary review, "Chie." of Variety noted that this Zatoichi film was given a big name director Satsuo Yamamoto and a well known actor Rentarō Mikuni which made the film "inflated [...] which, by comparison with the others, not very entertaining."

 J. Doyle Wallis, in a review for DVD Talk, wrote that "[t]his film has one of the better plots in the series, the almost hippie ex-samurai's teaching posing as a threat to the gangsters who prefer the villagers to lead debauched lives.
 Unfortunately some of the storytelling is sloppy, particularly the side-plot characters who Ichi becomes involved with.
 Their introductions and back story were told so quickly and incidentally, that when their stories began to get a third act wrap up, I had trouble recalling who they were in the first place."